 What is Short Selling

-In essence, short selling involves borrowing shares of a stock from a broker, selling those shares on the open market, and then later buying back the shares to return to the broker.
+In traditional markets, short selling involves borrowing shares of a stock from a broker, selling those shares on the open market, and then later buying back the shares to return to the broker.
 If the price of the stock declines as anticipated, the short seller can buy back the shares at a lower price, thus realizing a profit.
 However, if the price increases, the short seller faces potentially unlimited losses, making this strategy particularly risky.

 What are the types of Short Selling?